 5. Mrs. Doubtfire — I watched this every time I was sick, I guess because my mom loved it so much and we’d watch things together.

-Good Bad Films over 4 years ago
+Good Bad Films about 5 years ago

 Why, I’m a so-bad-it’s-good movie enthusiast myself!
 Some of my favorites include….

 “LASER MISSION” starring Brandon Lee — Ed Wood’s movies have nothing on this, honestly.

 “ABRAXAS” starring Jesse Ventura — It has Jesse Ventura. ’Nuff said.
 I got this and “Laser Mission” as a double-feature disc at Wal-Mart for $1.

 “DRUNKEN WU-TANG” (a.k.a.
 “Taoism Drunkard”) — Go to youtube and look for the “Watermelon Monster” clip…it sums up the quality of the whole picture.

 “BIG TROUBLE IN LITTLE CHINA” — Who doesn’t love Kurt Russell kicking some supernatural @$$?

 overrated about 5 years ago